No wait, of course THAT is the single most important SaaS metric

 The purpose of a metric is to be a tool in service of your goals, timeline, size, circumstance, even philosophy, not a master you that you thoughtlessly obey.

-Focussing on just one thing can be valuable, because it creates focus, especially when a company is young and there isn’t enough time to maximize multiple goals.
-Larger companies like WP Engine can have maybe three or four, but still not many.
+Focussing on just one thing is valuable because it creates focus, especially when a company is young and there isn’t enough time to maximize multiple goals.
+Larger companies like WP Engine can have three or four, but still not many.

 Your job is to figure out what’s most important right now, what’s on fire, what’s most important for getting the company to its next milestone, lean into what’s working well, and then simplify and clarify the few goals and metrics that your entire company should align on.
 Like this.